IntentArchitect/Docs/articles/whats-new/2023/11/index.md

 Welcome to the November 2023 edition of highlights of What's New with Intent Architect.

 - Highlights
-  - **[.NET 8 support](#net-8-support)** - All modules have been updated to support .NET 8.
   - **[AutoMapper Projection support on EF repositories](#automapper-projection-support-on-ef-repositories)** - Added support to for AutoMapper Projections on the EF repository pattern.
   - **[EF repository enhancements](#ef-repository-enhancements)** - Added several overloads to EF repositories to make LINQ features more available.
-  - **["Indented" and "data" template file builders](#indented-and-data-file-builders-for-templates)** - More quickly author templates for files such as JSON and YAML and in a way that can be easily extended by other modules.
 - More updates
   - **[Documentation on Designer Scripting with Javascript](#documentation-on-designer-scripting-with-javascript)** - New article that introduces and explains the designer scripting capabilities of Intent Architect.
   - **[Synchronous method support on EF repositories](#synchronous-method-support-on-ef-repositories)** - Optionally add synchronous repository method overloads through an application setting.
   - **[Email Address Validation](#email-address-validation)** - "Email Address" checkbox property added to the "Validation" stereotype.
   - **[Prevent updates to Basic Auditing created values](#prevent-basic-auditings-created-column-values-from-being-updated-later)** - Possible updates to CreatedBy and CreatedDate values are now blocked.
-  - **[Account Controller improvements](#account-controller-improvements)** - Multiple improvements to the the refresh token endpoint.
-  - **[Software Factory statistics improvements](#removed-dependency-on-git-executable-for-software-factory-statistics)** - Gathering Software Factory statistics (lines managed, added, remove) is now faster and no longer requires Git.
   - **[IApplicationDbContext option now available](#iapplicationdbcontext-interface)** - It is now possible to expose Entity Framework's `DbSet`s to your application's "Application" layer.
   - **[Entity Framework split queries support](#enable-entity-framework-split-queries)** - It is now possible enable [split queries](https://learn.microsoft.com/ef/core/querying/single-split-queries#enabling-split-queries-globally) for an application.
-  - **[NET 6+ Simple Hosting Model](#net-6-simple-hosting-model)** - Support for `Use minimal hosting model` and `Use top-level statements` on `.NET Project`s.
   - **[AutoMapper version upgrade](#automapper-version-upgrade)** - Upgraded various AutoMapper dependencies to the latest version.

 ## Update details

-### .NET 8 support

-Final support for Intent Architect's modules for .NET 8 has been added, this includes auto upgrading of NuGet packages to their .NET 8 versions.

-> [!NOTE]
-> Intent Architect will need to be upgraded to the 4.1.0 beta or greater before the following modules will be visible.

-Available from:

-- Intent.Application.DependencyInjection 4.0.7
-- Intent.Application.MediatR.Behaviours 4.2.7
-- Intent.Modules.AspNetCore.Docker 3.3.9
-- Intent.AspNetCore.HealthChecks 2.0.0
-- Intent.AspNetCore.Identity.AccountController 3.0.1
-- Intent.AspNetCore.Identity 4.0.8
-- Intent.Modules.AspNetCore.MultiTenancy 5.1.0
-- Intent.AspNetCore.Versioning 1.0.4
-- Intent.EntityFrameworkCore.DesignTimeDbContextFactory 4.0.7
-- Intent.EntityFrameworkCore 4.4.16
-- Intent.Eventing.GoogleCloud.PubSub 1.0.6
-- Intent.IdentityServer4.Identity.EFCore 4.0.6
-- Intent.Infrastructure.DependencyInjection 4.0.8
-- Intent.Security.JWT 4.1.7
-- Intent.Security.MSAL 4.1.7
-- Intent.VisualStudio.Projects 3.5.0

 ### AutoMapper Projection support on EF repositories